riscv-ovpsim/imperas-riscv-tests/riscv-ovpsim-plus/README.riscvOVPsimPlus.md

 Instruction Functional Coverage as it relates to processor verification is a technology solution to measure what is being stimulated in the ISA in terms of which instructions, operands and values are driven into a processor.

-The Imperas coverage technology is developed using the Imperas VAP intercept technology and is provided as part of riscvOVPsim.
+The Imperas coverage technology is developed using the Imperas VAP intercept technology and is provided as part of riscvOVPsimPlus.

 Example coverage command:

-        $ riscvOVPsim.exe --variant RVB32I --program eg.elf --cover basic --extensions I --reportfile impCov.log
+        $ riscvOVPsimPlus.exe --variant RVB32I --program eg.elf --cover basic --extensions I --reportfile impCov.log

 The Imperas Instruction Functional Coverage works by monitoring every instruction as it retires and recording information about it.